codebar/barcelona/processes/org-monthly-meetings/minutes/2019-03-Minutes.md

 **Status:**

-Yes we want, and we even want to have some regular helping on some task in organizing the workshop.
+Yes we want, and we even want to have some regulars helping on some task in organizing the workshop.

 We will try to delegate some part of the workshop organization ( part of the mc, door, give name tags)